Featured NORP Organizations

-These organizations are randomly selected and are not meant to represent the various types/sizes of the nonprofit organizations the NORP project covers.
+*Please note that these organizations are randomly selected and are not meant to represent the various types/sizes of the nonprofit organizations the NORP project covers.
 To see the types, sizes, and locations of participating organizations, please click HERE.
-To see a list of previously featured organizations, please click HERE.

 Community Involvement Programs (CIP) offers a variety of services for individuals with intellectual/developmental disability and/or serious persistent mental illness living in the Minneapolis-St. Paul metro area, and Pine County, MN.
 Our mission is to stand with and support people with disabilities in their communities as they pursue their personal dreams and goals.
 The following page provides the list of programs that CIP offers: http://cipmn.org/how-we-can-help